mglagola/MGSwipeTabBarController/README.md

 ## Limitations
 There is a bug currently with transparent UI bars.
 The demo demonstrates this bug.
-I could not find a fix for this issue and when I would seem to fix it for iOS 7, it would not work on iOS 8 and vice versa.
+When I would seem to fix this issue for iOS 7, it would not work on iOS 8 and vice versa.
 [The issue can be found here](https://github.com/mglagola/MGSwipeTabBarController/issues/8)